MisterJimson/flutter-server-middleware/README.md

 ## What is this?

 Flutter web apps today are deployed a static sites.
-One drawback of this is that the site needs to be downloaded to the client
+One drawback of this is that the site needs to be downloaded to the client before it can rendered and request dynamic data at runtime.
+Flutter Server Middleware aims to solve this problem by allowing you to serve dynamic data in the same network request as your static site.

 ## Demo